cpjfb/MCN2017/README.md

 # #OpenAccess, now what? -- half-day data hackathon proposal for #MCN2017

-> This year MCN will focus on how museums can use technology to innovate and emphasize transparency, individual action, and institutional bravery.
+> This year MCN will focus on how museums can use technology to innovate and emphasize transparency, individual action, and institutional bravery. (from the MCN2017 call for proposals)

 ## Title: #OpenAccess, now what?